Reduce AI DetectionSignals

 Browser-only processing

-Images stay on-device while you convert and export, which keeps the tool practical for private test loops and batch prep.
+Images and short videos stay on-device while you convert and export, which keeps the tool practical for private test loops and quick prep.

 How to use the converter effectively